mathewgomas-alfred/mathewgomas.io/general_concepts/colors/color_managed_workflow.rst

 The CMYK profiles are different per printer, and even per paper or ink-type so don't be presumptuous and ask ahead for them, instead of doing something like trying to paint in any random CMYK profile.
 As mentioned in the viewing conditions section, you want to keep your options open.

-You can set the advanced color selector to transform to a given profile via :menuselection:`Settings --> Configure Krita --> Color Selector Settings`.
+You can set the advanced color selector to transform to a given profile via :menuselection:`Settings --> Configure Krita... --> Color Selector Settings`.
 There, tick :guilabel:`Color Selector Uses Different Color Space than Image` and select the CMYK profile you are aiming for.
 This will limit your colors a little bit, but keep all the nice filter and blending options from RGB.

 Games
 ~~~~~